- About this Annual Review

-AFCA welcomes feedback from consumers, complainants, their representatives and AFCA members via our online feedback form, email, phone or on social media.
-We use the information we receive from feedback and complaints about our service as part of our quality program and continuous improvement work.
+AFCA welcomes feedback from consumers, complainants, representatives of complainants and AFCA members.
+Feedback is provided via our online feedback form, email, phone or social media.

-In 2021–22, we received 172 compliments about our service through our formal complaints and feedback channel.
-We received many other compliments and positive feedback through other channels including our complainant surveys.
+In 2022–23, we received 287 compliments about our service through our formal complaints and feedback channel.
+Further positive feedback came via our complainant surveys and other channels.

-We resolved 980 service complaints in 2021–22, which was a 7% decrease on the previous year and reflected the lower number of complaints received.
+We resolved 1,014 complaints about our service in 2022–23.
+This was a 3% increase on the previous year and also reflected the higher number of complaints received.

-No complaints alleging bias in a determination were upheld in 2021–22, consistent with the previous year.
+No complaints alleging bias in determinations were upheld in 2022–23, consistent with the previous year.

 Outcomes and timeframes

 The most common outcomes for service complaints upheld this year were apologies.
-In a small number of matters errors were corrected, or fees invoiced to an AFCA member were reduced or waived.
-Non-financial loss compensation was also offered and provided in relation to a small number of upheld service issues, mainly relating to delays.
+Non-financial loss compensation was also provided in relation to a small number of upheld service issues.

-We resolved 64% of service complaints within our timeframes, which was an improvement from the previous year (48%).
+We resolved 62% of service complaints within our designated timeframes, a slight decrease from the previous year (64%).